toddmaustin/bringup-bench/README.md

 - **bubble-sort** - Performs a bubble sort on a randomly generated internal list of integers.

+- **c-interp** - A C language interpreter that interprets the test program "hello.c".
+This benchmark uses code-based read-only file access.

 - **ccmac** - Complex CMAC (FP64): Performs a complex multiply-accumulate dot product, exercising 4 multiplies and 4 adds per element to stress FP throughput.

 - **checkers** - Checkers game based on minimax search.

-- **c-interp** - A C language interpreter that interprets the test program "hello.c".
-This benchmark uses code-based read-only file access.
+- **chi-squared** - Computes chi-squared statistics for observed versus expected distributions.

 - **cipher** - A TEA cipher implementation the encrypts and decrypts some fixed test data.

+- **congrad** - Iteratively solves Ax=b for SPD matrices with a loop dominated by sparse matrix–vector multiplies (SpMV), AXPY and dot products.

 - **connect4-minimax** - A MINIMAX implementation of the classic Connect-4 game.

-- **congrad** - Iteratively solves Ax=b for SPD matrices with a loop dominated by sparse matrix–vector multiplies (SpMV), AXPY and dot products.

 - **convex-hull** - Computes the surface of a convex hull.